meldurson/AllTameable/README.md

 * Added config to limit the size changes possible in DNA

 Version 1.3.5
-* Fixed issue with Eggs disapearing
+* Fixed issue with Eggs disappearing
 * Made it so if using DNA all tames will correctly have DNA, not just ones in tamelist
 * Fixed DNA Hover not showing up sometimes
 * Fixed eggs with CLLC effect/infusions accidentally getting copied to other eggs